Progesterone is known as the “pregnancy hormone.” Without enough progesterone, a woman’s body can’t continue to grow a

 According to the World Health Organization, doctors in Vietnam, France, and Italy often prescribe progesterone as a way to prevent miscarriage.

 Prometrium is a brand name for hormones known as progestins.
 Prometrium is a bioidentical hormone.
 This means it’s chemically similar to the kind of progesterone a woman naturally produces.

 Prometrium is derived from yams.
 While it’s traditionally available in pill form, some doctors may prescribe it off-label for insertion into the vagina.
 The FDA hasn’t currently approved the medication for vaginal use.

 According to the National Infertility Association, using the medication vaginally is associated with fewer side effects than taking it orally.

 A doctor may prescribe Prometrium vaginally as a way to increase a woman’s natural progesterone in the hopes of maintaining pregnancy.

 There isn’t specific research on Prometrium and miscarriage, but there’s research on the benefits of vaginal progesterone.

 A study published in Ultrasound in Obstetrics & Gynecology found that pregnant women in their second trimester with a short cervix who used vaginal progesterone gel were less likely to experience preterm birth.
 They also had fewer neonatal complications than women who didn’t.

 The study followed 458 women with a short cervix who were at greater risk for miscarriage.
 The women who applied a progesterone gel experienced a 45 percent reduced rate of preterm birth before 33 weeks.

 But according to the World Health Organization (WHO) Reproductive Health Library, vaginal progesterone treatment had “no evidence of effectiveness.”
-The WHO called for further investigations of the links between progesterone and preventing miscarriage.
+The WHO called for further investigations of the links between progesterone and miscarriage prevention.